ucsb-cs156/w24/lab/team02.md

 ## Your Project Boards

-Here are your project boards for team02:
+Here are your project boards for team02.

+For team02, the Kanban board is populated by the staff before you start using the Github Actions workflow [`99-team02.yml`](
+{{page.starter}}/blob/main/.github/workflows/99-team02.yml); if your Kanban is not yet populated, please check in with the staff.
+You should see around {{page.num_issues}} issues on the board in the ToDo column when you start.

 <!--
 | Team | Project Board|